Natural Resource Governance Institute: History

 The Natural Resource Governance Institute was established through the merger of the Revenue Watch Institute and the Natural Resource Charter in 2013.
 Originally based in New York, NRGI has opened offices in London, Accra, Dakar, Lima, Washington, D.C., and Dar Es Salaam.
-This partly reflects its focus on Colombia, Democratic Republic of Congo, Ghana, Guinea, Mexico, Mongolia, Nigeria, Senegal, Tanzania and Tunisia as focus countries.
+This partly reflects its focus on Chile, Colombia, Democratic Republic of Congo, Ghana, Guinea, Mexico, Mongolia, Nigeria, Senegal, Tanzania and Tunisia as focus countries.

 Organization and Activities

 NRGI's vision is a world where natural resources enable fair, prosperous and sustainable societies, instead of undermining them.
 The organization's mission is to support informed, inclusive decision-making about natural resources and the energy transition.

 NRGI is led by president and CEO Suneeta Kaimal.
 Its activities are supervised by a board of directors, with Gilbert F. Houngbo as chair.
-Finally, NRGI's leadership team and its board of directors are supported by an Advisory Council co-chaired by Michael Spence and Joseph Bell.
+Finally, NRGI's leadership team and its board of directors are supported by an Advisory Council chaired by Audrey Gaughran.
 Other prominent figures affiliated with NRGI include Paul Collier, Ernest Aryeetey, Elena Panfilova, Alicia Bárcena Ibarra, Peter Eigen, Daniel Kaufmann, Antonio La Viña, Ilgar Mammadov, José Antonio Ocampo, Smita Singh, Anya Schiffrin, Andrés Velasco, Tony Venables and Ernesto Zedillo.